nordic-institute/X-Road-code-samples/full-samples/node-soap/README.md

 ## How to Try

-Checkout the code, update the correct Example Adapter service URL in ```index.js:2```, install dependencies and run the code.
+Checkout the code, start Example Adapter service, update the correct Example Adapter service URL in ```index.js:2```, install dependencies and run the code.

 ```
 $ npm install